Team

 PhD Student: Brian Baker-McEvilly (bakermcb@my.erau.edu)

-Brian Baker-McEvilly is pursuing his BSc and MSc in Aerospace Engineering as well as a minor in Applied Mathematics at Embry-Riddle Aeronautical University, Florida, as apart of the Accelerated Master’s Program.
-His research interests include attitude dynamics, control, astrodynamics, and trajectory design.
+Brian Baker-McEvilly is pursuing his PhD in Aerospace Engineering with a focus in dynamics and control at Embry-Riddle Aeronautical University, Florida.
+His current projects include constellation design in the Earth-Moon system to observe objects traversing Cislunar space and finding maneuvers that are able to avoid optical detection between key sections of Cislunar space.
+His other research interests include attitude dynamics, control, estimation, and trajectory design.
 Brian is the Technology and Resource Management Lead of STAR group.

-Research Focus: Study of space-based tracking and navigation for surveillance purpose in the Cislunar realm.
+Research Focus: Three-body constellation design for space-based surveillance across the Cislunar realm.

 PhD Student: Luis E. Mendoza Zambrano (mendol10@my.erau.edu)